Urdaneta Philippines Temple

 Renderings of the Urdaneta Philippines Temple and site plan have not yet been publicly released.

-No site location has been officially announced for the Urdaneta Philippines Temple, but local missionaries indicate that land has been secured.
+No site location has been officially announced for the Urdaneta Philippines Temple.

 During his opening remarks at the Saturday morning session of the 180th Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints, President Thomas S. Monson announced the construction of a temple in Urdaneta City, Philippines.1 Located approximately 100 miles north of Manila on the island of Luzon—the largest and most populated island in the Philippines—the Urdaneta Philippines Temple will help serve the over 100 stakes and districts in the Luzon Island Group currently served by the Manila Philippines Temple.